 Amin Jadavji 39:21

-that number doesn’t mean anything to me.
-Yeah, exactly.
-So it makes me want to go to the washroom.
-I need to go pee No.
+it makes me want to go to the washroom.
+I need to go pee now.
+Yeah.

-Yeah, break.
-Um, so sue, in 5000 square feet in terms of industrial manufacturing, going back to the paper business, we had a million square feet of owner occupied space.
+So, so in 5000 square feet in terms of industrial manufacturing, going back to the paper business, we had a million square feet of owner occupied space.
 Well, 5000 square feet is not a lot of space.
-That’s our gross space.
-So just just to be clear, there is other, you’ve got tanks and screens, and that’s
+That's our gross space.
+So just just to be clear, there is other, you've got tanks and screens, and that's

 Qasim Virjee 40:30

 like office space.
 Just to frame this for our listeners, our audience.
 That's like 5000 square feet would be a furnished office space for 50 to 100 people depending on the metric of how dense it is and how the use cases

 Amin Jadavji 40:43

 Yeah, or like a basement in a bridle path house.